Radiation Oncology Center Data for Linac and Equipment Sales

 How many radiation oncology centers are in the US?

-The medical director, chief physicist, hospital capital planning, biomedical engineering, and value analysis committee.
-Both the director and physicist must be engaged.
+The medical director, the chief medical physicist, hospital capital planning, biomedical engineering, and the value analysis committee.
+The medical director drives clinical requirements and the physicist drives technical specifications, so both must be engaged for a deal to close.

 Sources and References